japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-HDFSMetadataLog.md

   endId: Option[Long]): Array[(Long, T)]
 ----

-NOTE: `get` is part of the <<spark-sql-streaming-MetadataLog.adoc#get, MetadataLog Contract>> to get metadata of range of batches.
+NOTE: `get` is part of the <<spark-sql-streaming-MetadataLog.md#get, MetadataLog Contract>> to get metadata of range of batches.

 `get`...FIXME